Azure/Azure-Sentinel/Parsers/ASimRegistryEvent/ARM/RegistryEventGeneric/README.md

 # Source Agnostic ASIM RegistryEvent Normalization Parser

 This template deploys the ASIM RegistryEvent schema parser for Source Agnostic.

-ASIM Source Agnostic Registry Events Parser
+The parser is a part of the Advanced Security Information Model.

-The Advanced SIEM Information Model (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.
+The Advanced Security Information Model (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.

 For more information, see: